 Chris Gearhart (USA) - has a PhD in Nuclear Physics.
 Chris taught me about using Buckingham's Pi theorem for dimensional analysis and how it can be used to greatly reduce the number of runs in a designed experiment - he has a paper on this.
-He works on Ford's hydrogen fuel cell program.
-Not quite nuclear physics, but about as close as you can get in automotive engineering.
+He is now the Center Director at the Transportation and Hydrogen Systems Center at National Renewable Energy Laboratory in CO.
+USA

 Nathan Soderborg (USA) - has a PhD in Mathematics, and was the architect of Ford's model for Design for Six Sigma (DfSS), which in my view remains superior to all other models of DfSS that have been developed in other companies.
 He is also extremely knowledgeable about Lean Product Development.
 Nathan now works for Exponent Inc., and his personal page on his Company web site is here.

 Ulrike Grömping (Germany) - has a PhD in Statistical Science, and while working for Ford developed the definitive guide to planning 2- and 3- level experiments.
 She is a brilliant statistician, and is now a professor at the Beuth Hochschule für Technik in Berlin; her web site is here.

 Bob Thomas (USA) - has a masters degree in Statistics, and a first degree in Engineering - a very useful combination, which can be demonstrated in his co-authored paper on analysing designed experiments when the response has a frequency domain.
 You can find Bob on LinkedIn here.